-They must write one critical essay in response to a previously unseen question.
+They must write one critical essay in response to an unseen question.

-This part of the paper is worth 20 marks, which is 20% of the overall award for National 5 English.
+This part of the paper is closed book & worth 20 marks, which is 20% of the overall award for National 5 English.

 3. Portfolio of Writing.

 In the Writing Portfolio learners have to demonstrate their writing skills in different genres and for a range of purposes and audiences.